 Many visitors leave the website without clicking further, because they don’t find what they’re looking for.
 It happens when you don’t use the right titles and headings and try to overuse the keywords.

 For example, if people are searching for tips to improve productivity and comes to your link, but the content is different from what title was saying.
 This will frustrate them, which leads to exit.

-5. Avoid or minimize pop-ups
+5. Avoid or Minimize Pop-Ups

 Pop-ups are something that visitors hate.
 Many marketers believe that use of pop-ups can be used to increase the number of subscribers.
 However, in the long-term, it is going to negatively impact your site because nobody likes annoying pop-ups.

-6. Update your blog
+6. Update Your Blog

 Your blog should be updated regularly with powerful and right content so that your existing users know that you are active and sharing useful articles.
-This helps in driving engagement and reducing bounce rate.
+This helps in driving engagement and reducing bounce rates.